 - Take the mouse pointer on the Bluetooth device and click on (x) to remove the device.

-Step 6: Erase hard drive and reinstall macOS
+Step 6: Erase hard drive and Clean install macOS

-Lastly, after performing all the steps, you have to erase the hard drive and reinstall the macOS.
+Lastly, after performing all the steps, you have to erase the hard drive and clean install macOS.
 Why reinstall macOS, because it will give your Mac a fresh start, and the buyer will have to set up the Mac as a fresh piece.

-Prefer our detailed guide on how to reinstall macOS
+Prefer our detailed guide on how to Clean install macOS